 Learn LibreOffice Calc

-Earlier accountants used large pieces of paper to record business finances, to enter information like costs, payments, taxes, income etc. so that they got a complete financial overview.
-These large paper pieces were called “spreadsheets”.
-The digital spreadsheet is similar, with columns and rows.
+The spreadsheet is a sheet with a collection of columns and rows.
 It contains number of cells.
-A cell is a combination or intersection of a row and a column, in which informationcaption="Working with Pivot tables" (both text and numeric) can be input.
+A cell is a combination or intersection of a row and a column, in which information both text and numeric can be input.
 A sheet can be simply understood as an array of cells.
 Altogether Spreadsheets are useful for capturing and analyzing data.

 |Educational application and relevance||Data analysis is an important mathematical competency.
 Spreadsheets can be very effective for introducing data analysis and statistics for students.
 It can also be used to explore patterns as an introduction to algebraic thinking.
 The power of the digital spreadsheet is that many types of data processing can be done on the information entered.|